vimalavinisha/angular2-image-popup/README.md

 ## :boom: Features :boom:
 - Angular Module to import this library
-- requires Angular >= 13
-- IVY is required
-- supports all **recommended Angular Compiler Options**
-- compliant to Angular Package Format v13 specifications
+- compliant to Angular Package Format specifications and recommendations
 - **use [Semantic versioning 2.0.0](http://semver.org/)** also known as 'semver'
 - official examples with `angular-cli`, `angular-cli + material` and `angular-universal` [HERE](https://github.com/Ks89/angular-modal-gallery/tree/master/examples)
 - unit testing with high % coverage